 Stories are the soul of every land.
-They attach with the land and grow.
-Sometimes land vanishes but stories don’t.
+They attach to the land and grow.
+Sometimes land vanishes, but stories don’t.
 There are many stories bound with Roopkund Lake, a frozen lake lies in the lap of Mount Trishul at altitude 16000 ft.
-Roopkund trek offers different moods of Nature during entire journey.
-One has to cross all tree lines then grassland and finally rocky mountain to experience an unique natural beauty and most of all the mysterious lake.
+Roopkund trek offers different moods of Nature during the entire journey.
+One has to cross all tree lines then grassland and finally rocky mountain to experience a unique natural beauty and most of all, the mysterious lake.
 It is so beautiful yet so mysterious.
-Locals tell a lot of tales however only two of them can be given a benefit of doubt.
+Locals tell a lot of tales; however, only two of them can be given the benefit of the doubt.

 Here are two stories behind the mysterious Roopkund lake-

-Many years ago there was a king ruled somewhere.
+Many years ago, there was a king ruled somewhere.
 Once he heard about the greatness of Mount Trishul and its beauty.
-He couldn’t help but to reach there by himself.
-After sometime he finally decided to approach there.
-After day’s journey they finally reached at a good altitude, king camped down at a place and servants started preparing for dinner and later celebration.
-In a split of moment silent mountains were filled with voices and laughter.
-Since mountain was sacred, Goddess Nanda Devi asked them to stop their celebration and go back, (In short asked them behave properly).
-And in a blink of second performing female dancers were disappeared into earth, as a warning.
+He couldn’t help but reach there by himself.
+After some time he finally decided to approach there.
+After day’s journey, they finally arrived at a proper altitude, king camped down at a place, and servants started preparing for dinner and later celebration.
+In a split of a moment, silent mountains were filled with voices and laughter.
+Since the mountain was sacred, Goddess Nanda Devi asked them to stop their celebration and go back, (In short asked them to behave correctly).
+And in a blink of second performing female dancers were disappeared into the earth, as a warning.
 That place is called “Paatar nachaini” now.

-Seeing this King was furious; he neglected all orders and continued his journey.
-As he reached to the top, heard a warning again.
+Seeing this, the king was furious; he neglected all orders and continued his journey.
+As he reached the top, heard a warning again.
 He didn’t listen.
-Suddenly a deadly storm started and within few seconds everyone was running for their life.
+Suddenly a deadly storm started, and within a few seconds everyone was running for their life.
 Trapped in a valley with no shelter, all suffered to death.

 Who were these people?
 No one knows.
-So far after testing these bones, it has been found that all of them died because of head and shoulder injuries.
+So far, after testing these bones, it has been found that all of them died because of head and shoulder injuries.
 Their deaths were the result of something falling from above.
-Taking cold environment into consideration, it was hypothetically believed (second story) that pilgrims were caught in a sudden and bad hailstorm thus resulting in this mysterious mass of skeletons.
+Taking cold environment into consideration, it was hypothetically believed (second story) that pilgrims were caught in a sudden and deadly hailstorm, thus resulting in this mysterious mass of skeletons.

 Now experience the chill-

 Roopkund lake is partially frozen.
-Look at it from the distance its just like an ordinary lake but-
+Look at it from a distance it is just like an ordinary lake but-